Skip to content

 Training for Paediatricians

-In the case of perplexing presentations, exploration of childcare perspective of children’s problems in addition to medical disease model, as well as identification of behavioural and interactional cues may assist in the recognition of FII.
+In the case of perplexing presentations, exploration of the childcare perspective of children’s problems in addition to the medical disease model, as well as identification of behavioural and interactional cues, may assist in recognising FII.

 Be mindful of obstacles which stand in the way of paediatricians recognising FII: